ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ![Send-ark-confirm](./assets/how-to-use-the-desktop-wallet/Send-ark-confirm.png)

 8. All done!
-Your Ark is on its way to its destination address!
+Your ARK is on its way to its destination address!

 ___

 ## Voting with your Ark Wallet

-Voting or otherwise known as staking your Ark has several purposes.
-By voting for a delegate you help secure the Ark network (most importantly), and the lure of voting is that most delegates provide an incentive for voting for them by rewarding you with Ark on a periodic basis (amount and how often paid differs between delegates).
-Some think of this as interest earned for their Ark.
+Voting or otherwise known as staking your ARK has several purposes.
+By voting for a delegate you help secure the Ark network (most importantly), and the lure of voting is that most delegates provide an incentive for voting for them by rewarding you with ARK on a periodic basis (amount and how often paid differs between delegates).
+Some think of this as interest earned for their ARK.

 Each delegate is unique and brings different skill sets to the Ark Ecosystem, so before voting for who you think should be entrusted with securing the Ark network you should conduct your due diligence and research the delegates.
 More information about the delegates and frequently asked questions regarding voting and delegates can be found in the [Frequently Asked Questions](#FAQ) and [Appendix/Useful Links](#appen) section towards the bottom of this User Guide.